vsourirajan/neuralnet_numpy/README.md

+#Neural Network Implementation in Numpy
-Implemented a neural net using numpy as opposed to a standard PyTorch or Tensorflow model <br /><br />
+* As opposed to a standard PyTorch or Tensorflow model, the goal of this project was to code a neural net from "scratch" in numpy <br />
-Tested on mnist image dataset which can be found [here](http://yann.lecun.com/exdb/mnist/) <br /><br />
+* The model was trained and evaluated on the mnist dataset, an image database of handwritten digits.
+The dataset can be found [here](http://yann.lecun.com/exdb/mnist/) <br />
-Results from a simple PyTorch model also included
+* Results from a simple PyTorch model are also included and can be found in mnist_classifier_torch.ipynb